About me an Excel consultant & freelancer

 Who I am

 Hello, this page is about me an Excel consultant & freelancer.
 The Excel Factor is my business name for a small advanced Excel spreadsheet solutions and financial modelling business.
 Very small, in fact, its mainly just me, John Hackwood, a friendly & passionate Excel consultant & freelancer living just south of border near the fabulous Gold Coast QLD Australia with my wife and Aussie Terrier dog Bluey.
 I truly enjoy helping clients and adding value to their jobs and businesses with great professional quality spreadsheets.
-My wife Nupur, a dentist and PhD sometimes works with me especially if the task is medical related, but she also is a clear ‘out of the box’ thinker and many times comes up with a unique solution.
+My wife Nupur, a dentist and PhD sometimes works with me especially if the task is medical related, but she also is a dead set ‘out of the box’ thinker and many times comes up with an annoyingly, unique and brilliant solution :).

 I have a strong finance & international resource marketing background after working many years in 3 of the world’s top 5 mining houses namely BHP, Anglo American and Rio Tinto (Comalco) as well as in the manufacturing sector much earlier in my career (Rheem Australia).

 I have a Bachelor of Business (Accountancy) degree from QUT and a Graduate Diploma in Applied Finance and Investment from the Financial Services Institute of Australia (formerly the Securities Institute of Australia).
-So I started my career as an accountant in manufacturing, then moved into the resource commodity industry doing marketing reporting, export contract administration, trade finance and credit management roles.
+So I started my career as an accountant in manufacturing with Rheem in Brisbane and Sydney, then moved into the resource commodity industry back in Brisbane doing marketing reporting, export contract administration, trade finance and credit management roles.